Free shipping for Keiki Paste in the US

-Nitrogen is the mineral that a plant needs in the greatest amounts.
-It is the principal constituent of amino acids and a healthy plant will contain 3-4 percent nitrogen in non-root tissues.
+This guide explains how to correct nitrogen deficiency in soil using natural nitrogen sources for plants.
+Nitrogen is the mineral a plant needs in the most significant amounts, and a healthy plant will contain three to four percent nitrogen in non-root tissues.

 What are nitrogen-rich fertilizers?